aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getColumnRange() {#getColumnRange--}

+<b>@deprecated.</b> Please use the 'columnRange' property instead.
 Returns a CellArea object that represents the range that contains the column area in the PivotTable report.
 Read-only.

 ```javascript
 getColumnRange() : CellArea;